-Yet, my open rates from my email newsletters sent through ActiveCampaign were stuck below 5% on average.
-Sadly, I didn't take any screenshots from those that I could put into this ConvertKit review.
+Yet, on average, my open rates from my email newsletters sent through ActiveCampaign were stuck below 5%.
+Sadly, I didn't take screenshots from those I could put into this ConvertKit review.

 After doing some troubleshooting and learning a lot about setting up email accounts for sending newsletters, I realized that my ActiveCampaign emails were going out from a blacklisted server IP.

 I contacted their support but sadly they weren't able to fix the problem and get the IP off that blacklist (or move my account to a different email server on their end).

 That's when I decided to have a fresh start with my email marketing using ConvertKit.

 I knew that a few of my friends were big fans of ConvertKit, and many Virtual Summit Mastery students hosted virtual summits through ConvertKit.

 After chatting with their pre-sales support, I got a free migration of my entire list and most of my automated sequences - which were over 100.